 The wines are categorized in the same way as sherry: there is Fino, Amontillado (note that this name originally means Montilla-like), Oloroso and of course sweet Pedro Ximénez, the style on which the region built its fame.
 It is made from grapes that are partially dried in the sun before pressing.

 Most of the wines in Montilla-Moriles are produced by the system of soleras and criaderas, although the concept of vintage wines or añadas is still more common there than in Jerez.
 Especially Pedro Ximénez wines are often sold with a vintage indication.
-Some of them go back a long time, e.g. Bodegas Toro Albalá currently have vintage wines dating back to 1910.
+Some of them go back a long time, e.g. Bodegas Toro Albalá currently have vintage wines dating back to the early 1900s.

 In the old days tinajas (large earthenware or concrete vessels) were used to ferment the wines, some of them up to 10.000 litres and partly below ground, but today most winemakers use temperature-controlled stainless steel tanks.